Jiajun-Ji/Jiajun-Ji/README.md

 ### <div align="center">Hi, I'm Jiajun Ji, a CS Master's student @ USTC, from High Energy-Efficient Intelligent Computing Lab.👀</div>

 <div align="center">
-    You can click this link to view <a href="https://jiajun-ji.github.io/">my personal homepage</a> 📝👈.
+    You can click this link to view 📝<a href="https://jiajun-ji.github.io/">My Personal Homepage</a> 👈.
 </div>